REtipster does not provide tax, investment, or financial advice. Always seek the help of a licensed financial professional before taking action.

 In the end, this can make a pretty dramatic difference.
 Here’s a basic illustration to give you an idea:

 Of course, for those who are familiar with Roth IRAs, there are a few standard rules that always apply:

 - The IRS has an annual limit on how much can be contributed to a Roth IRA each year.
-As of 2015, that limit is $5,500 per year, and up to $6,500 per year if age 50 or older. (source)
+When the Roth IRA first hit the scene, that limit was $2,000 per year.
+As of 2020, that limit was $6,000 ($7,000 if age 50 or older), and it will presumably continue to grow in future years. (source)

-- In order to withdraw these tax free earnings from a Roth IRA, the owner of the account must be at least 59.5 years old and the account must be at least 5 years old. (source)
+- To withdraw tax-free earnings from a Roth IRA, the account owner must be at least 59.5 years old, and the account must be at least 5 years old. (source)

 - You can withdraw the principal investment at any time without penalty, but not the earnings. (source)

-- Roth IRA funds can never be co-mingled with personal funds. (source)
+- IRA funds can never be co-mingled with personal funds. (source)

 A Self-Directed Roth IRA is an individual retirement account that allows people to pursue alternative investments for their retirement savings.
-Rather than handing money over to a total stranger and trusting them to do the right thing, the owner of a Self-Directed Roth IRA can make these decisions for themselves, by investing in things like:
+Rather than handing money over to a fund manager, the owner of a Self-Directed Roth IRA can make these decisions for themselves by investing in things like:

 - real estate